spotcache/EdgeGoAway/README.md

 I was pretty bummed when I get to see "Edge" on every one of my fresh installs of windows, So I went ahead and made this!.
 This tool is for educational purposes only.
 Use responsibly.

-## 🚀 Features
-- Removes Microsoft Edge from Windows.
-- Blocks Edge from returning with future updates.

 ## 📋 Requirements
 - Windows 10 or 11
 - PowerShell (admin privileges required)